Gartner best CRM systems: Salesforce vs Pegasystem 2020.

 Salesforce provides a wide range of options for customizing its CRM application, especially in a series of low-code Lightning app development tools that are simple enough for end users that have some knowledge of how to construct an application to employ by themselves.
 Most recently, Salesforce has begun to make elements of that low-code platform available as open-source code.

 Pegasystems uses a set of visual tools to enable organizations to configure any Pega application.
 Those tools are more accessible to the average end user compared to Salesforce tools that require at the very least a “super user” to employ.
 As such, organizations are going to find it a little easier to customize Pega CRM once they get it up and running.

 To foster integration Salesforce provides access to a number of tools and well-defined application programming interfaces (APIs).
-In addition, last year Salesforce moved to acquire MuleSoft, a provider of application integration software and services.
+In addition, last year Salesforce went on to acquire MuleSoft, a provider of application integration software and services.
 Also, Salesforce makes available multiple platform-as-a-service (PaaS) environments.

 Pegasystems focuses on integration at the BPM level.
-It is much more higher level of abstraction.
-However, to achieve that level of integration, requires organizations to standardize on the Pega BPM platform.
+It is a much higher level of abstraction.
+However, achieving that level of integration requires that organizations standardize on the Pega BPM platform.

 Both Pegasystems and Salesforce provide quick access to customer support.
 However, Salesforce has built a massive end user community through which sales administrators and developers provide each other with mutual support and share best practices.

 Salesforce makes more features available within its CRM application.
 Salesforce has a significant advantage in terms of the scope of the app store that makes it possible to discover a wide range of add-ons and additional modules, such as marketing automation tools.
 The core Salesforce strategy is a single customer record that allows to integrate all additional third-party software via a common object model.